MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. Letters only please

 18-letteronly: Bash script that displays all lines of the file /etc/ssh/sshd_config starting with a letter, including capital letters.

+19. A to Z

+19-AZ: Bash script that replaces all characters A and c from input to Z and e respectively.